zaigie/palworld-server-tool/sav_cli/README.md

 contract.
 Update the lock file deliberately and rerun this command whenever a dependency or base image is changed.

+The map tile pyramid is stored under `map/` as Git LFS objects.
+Normal image and release builds pull those objects from GitHub and validate all 5,461 PNGs;
+they never download tiles from the original map website.
+Run `make map` after a source checkout before invoking Docker directly. `map_down.py` remains a manual maintainer-only refresh utility and is not part of any build.

+## Standalone release builds

+`.github/workflows/release.yml` builds native `sav_cli` executables on the matching GitHub-hosted OS, then packages them with the Go backend and shared web assets.
+Pushes to `main` build all packages as validation artifacts.
+A `v*.*.*` tag whose commit is contained in `main` additionally creates or updates the GitHub Release and uploads SHA-256 checksums.

+The current matrix covers Linux x86-64, Linux ARM64, Windows x86-64, and macOS ARM64.
+Windows uses MSVC-specific compiler flags for the pinned `palooz` source; PyInstaller is always run natively and is not used as a cross-compiler.

 ## Run

 ```bash